-- The difference between the discount rates and the rate of future pension increases.
+- The difference between the rates and the rate of future pension increases.
 The discount rates used are the year-on-year risk-free forward rates.
 Pensions are assumed to increase at the Consumer Prices Index inflation rate.
-Both were determined according to the methodology prescribed by The Treasury for Crown financial reporting. - The pensioner mortality assumptions, which were based on the results of the pensioners' mortality investigation in 2017 and include an allowance for improving mortality.
+Both were determined according to the methodology prescribed by the Treasury for Crown financial reporting. - The pensioner mortality assumptions, which are based on the results of a recent pensioners' mortality investigation and include an allowance for improving mortality.
+There has been a change in the mortality assumptions as a result of this investigation, which had no significant impact on the funding level at 31 March 2020.